-The p53 cancer gene seems to be crucial for the development of cancer.
-Recently it has been detected that elephants have many more copies of this suppressor gene and scientist are trying to utilize this knowledge in new cancer curing approaches: http://nethealthbook.com/news/new-findings-about-cancer-gene/
+Certainly, the p53 cancer gene seems to be crucial for the development of cancer.
+Recently it has been detected that elephants have many more copies of this suppressor gene and scientist are trying to utilize this knowledge in new cancer curing approaches: https://nethealthbook.com/news/new-findings-about-cancer-gene/

 As I pointed out in my video on the home page entitled “New approach to medicine” cancer is one of the conditions where there is a strong association to chronic inflammation in the body.
 Even the Wall Street Journal caught on regarding this connection (see article under Ref.
 17).
-It is mentioned that omega-3-fatty acids from fish are beneficial in preventing many cancers, but so are vitamin D3 and many other supplements.
+Also, it is mentioned that omega-3-fatty acids from fish are beneficial in preventing many cancers, but so are vitamin D3 and many other anti-inflammatory supplements.
 Not every cancer is equally common.
 There are some cancers that are rare such as liver cancer or testicular cancer (see table below).
 Other cancers are very common such as lung cancer, prostate cancer or breast cancer.
-To keep statistics on this over the decades, cancer clinics and cancer control agencies compile average annual rates of new cancers to see whether there is a trend with rates going up or down.
+To clarify, to keep statistics on this over the decades, cancer clinics and cancer control agencies compile average annual rates of new cancers.
+This tells them whether there is a trend with rates going up or down.

 There is a lot that can be done to prevent cancer.